 At the onset of the crisis in Syria, very few logistics companies were willing to work across the country and many left for safer places.
 WFP joined forces with those companies who were willing to stay on and, in the process, not only built their capacity but encouraged others to return to the market.

 As a result, WFP is now able to rely on 11 local transport partners for its operations inside Syria.
 WFP continues to use local workforce and storage capacity for the assembly of packet rations.
 These actions set off a positive domino effect on employment, build confidence and support shock-stricken economies.

 Partnerships – with governments, NGOs or the private sector – are an important part of WFP’s ability to deliver effectively and efficiently.
 In turn, WFP lends its well-developed and widely-recognized logistics network, experience and expertise to other humanitarian actors.

 WFP also leads the Logistics Cluster, a structure that ensures logistics coordination, information management and the facilitation of shared logistics services such as storage and transport.
-First activated at the time of the Pakistan earthquake response in 2005, the Cluster has supported the logistics response for over 50 emergency operations including, most recently, in West Africa (Ebola crisis), Nepal, Yemen and Ukraine.
+First activated at the time of the Pakistan earthquake response in 2005, the Cluster has supported the logistics response for over 60 emergency operations including, most recently, in Ethiopia, Syria, Türkiye and Ukraine.